Skip to main content

 Histories of Capitalism and the Environment Series

 In recent years the history of capitalism has generated excitement both within and beyond the academy, including front-page coverage of the emerging subdiscipline in the New York Times.
 Very little of this attention, however, has drawn connections to the work of environmental historians.
-The new Histories of Capitalism and the Environment series will address this significant gap by bringing capitalism back to ground.
-It will highlight the environmental transformations wrought by capitalist enterprises in the modern era and also expose the ways in which nature shaped capitalism’s contours.
-Taking inspiration from field-defining books like Richard White’s Railroaded: The Transcontinentals and the Making of Modern America, the series will unite two of history’s most vibrant subfields.
-Its subject matter will range from how nature was implicated in the ideological origins of capitalism to studies of capitalism at the scale of human bodies.
+The Histories of Capitalism and the Environment series addresses this significant gap by bringing capitalism back to ground.
+It highlights the environmental transformations wrought by capitalist enterprises in the modern era and also expose the ways in which nature shaped capitalism’s contours.
+Taking inspiration from field-defining books like Richard White’s Railroaded: The Transcontinentals and the Making of Modern America, the series unites two of history’s most vibrant subfields.
+Its subject matter range from how nature was implicated in the ideological origins of capitalism to studies of capitalism at the scale of human bodies.

 Series Editor:

-Bart Elmore is an assistant professor of history at Ohio State University and the author of Citizen Coke: The Making of Coca-Cola Capitalism, a book that traces the global environmental history of the Coca-Cola Company.
+Bart Elmore is professor of history at Ohio State University and the author of Seed Money: Monsanto's Past and Our Food Future, Country Coke: How Corporations from the American South Remade Our Economy and the Planet, and Citizen Coke: The Making of Coca-Cola Capitalism.
 He is a contributor to the Huffington PostSalon, and Fortune.
 Learn more at bartelmore.com.

 Editorial Advisory Board: